 The Compensation Committee has engaged FTI each year since 2007 to assist it in conducting a competitive review of our non-employee director compensation program.
-In late 2010, FTI conducted a survey of director compensation trends within the REIT industry, which survey included 138 publicly-traded REIT filings.
-More specifically, FTI reviewed (1) how the use of each component of total compensation (e.g., cash retainers, meeting fees, and equity awards) compared to market practice, and (2) how the total compensation for Board of Director and committee members compared to market practice.
-FTI's report presented data comparing our director compensation to market levels.
-Taking into consideration all of FTI's findings and recommendations, the Compensation Committee approved the elimination of Board of Director and committee meeting fees and a corresponding increase in the annual cash retainer paid to non-employee directors for their services as directors from \$50,000 to \$75,000.
-Committee chairmen received an additional \$15,000, except for the Audit Committee chairman who received an additional \$20,000.
-In addition, our lead independent director received an additional \$20,000.
-Each non-employee director has annually been awarded restricted stock including 11,628 shares, 7,843 shares and 7,828 shares in 2009, 2010 and 2011, respectively.
+In late 2011, FTI conducted a survey of director compensation trends within the REIT industry, which survey included 108 publicly-traded REIT filings.
+More specifically, FTI reviewed how the use of each component of total compensation (e.g., cash retainers and equity awards) compared to market practice, and how the total compensation for Board of Director and committee members compared to market practice.
+FTI's report presented data comparing our director compensation to market levels, and the Compensation Committee took into consideration all of FTI's findings and recommendations in determining the compensation structure for our non-employee directors for 2013.

+As compensation for serving on our Board of Directors during 2013, each non-employee director received a cash retainer of \$85,000.
+In addition, the Lead Independent Director received \$30,000; the Audit Committee chairman received \$25,000; the Compensation Committee chairman received \$20,000; and the Nominating/Governance Committee chairman received \$20,000.
+Each non-employee director has annually been awarded restricted stock including 7,828 shares, 8,835 shares, and 7,234 shares in 2011, 2012 and 2013, respectively.
 These awards vest over three years in equal quarterly amounts.
 We also reimburse our directors for reasonable expenses incurred in attending Board of Director and committee meetings.
 Our Compensation Committee may change the compensation of our non-employee directors in its discretion.
 Directors who are also officers or employees receive no additional compensation for their service as directors.

-The following table summarizes the compensation paid to our non-employee directors for their services during 2011.
-The grant date fair value of the restricted stock awards is based on \$10.82 per share, the average price of our common stock on January 4, 2011, the date on which these grants were made.
+The following table summarizes the compensation paid to our non-employee directors for their services during 2013.
+The grant date fair value of the restricted stock awards is based on \$12.26 per share, the average price of our common stock on January 2, 2013, the date on which these grants were made.

-Change in Pension Fe es earned Option Non-Equity Value and Nonqualified All Other 01 r paid in Awards Incentive Plan Deferred Compensation Compensation Name ( cash (\$) Stock Awards (\$) (\$) Compensation Earnings (\$) Total (\$) G. Steven Dawson \$ 95,000 \$ 84,699 \$179,699 Robert E. Holmes \$ 110,000 \$ 84,699 \$194,699 Sherry A. Kellett \$ 75,000 \$ 84,699 \$159,699 L. Glenn Orr, Jr. \$ 90,000 \$ 84,699 \$174,699
+Change in Pension Value Fe es earned Option Non-Equity and Nonqualified All Other 01 r paid in Awards Incentive Plan Deferred Compensation Compensation Name (cash (\$) Stock " Awards (\$) (\$) Compensation Earnings (\$) Total (\$) G. Steven Dawson \$ 110,000 \$ 88,689 \$198,689 Robert E. Holmes \$ 135,000 \$ 88,689 \$223,689 Sherry A. Kellett \$ 85,000 \$ 88,689 \$173,689 William G. McKenzie \$ 85,000 \$ 88,689 \$173,689 L. Glenn Orr, Jr. \$ 105,000 \$ 88,689 \$193,689